hyperskill/intro-to-github/README.md

 The **Pull requests** tab contains proposals to make some changes in the files located in the repository.
 Repo's owners may review a request and put your changes if they look good.

+Forks feature a way to host a certain repository locally, make changes and contribute to the project without being a member of the contributors.

+Branches feature a way to create an image of the project and freedom to edit freely without affecting the main source.

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.